Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

 \subsection{Guest Context}

-\snpfw{} threads use \tlst{!StateFWMA(dots)} state facts to store contexts of \snpma{} threads for the purpose of guest management.
-In addition, each \snpfw{} thread may spawn any number of \tlst{StateFWGVM(dots)} state facts used to store the contexts of \snpgvm{} threads for the purpose of providing services to guests.
+\snpfw{} threads use \tlst{!StateFwMa(dots)} state facts to store contexts of \snpma{} threads for the purpose of guest management.
+In addition, each \snpfw{} thread may spawn any number of \tlst{StateFwGvm(dots)} state facts used to store the contexts of \snpgvm{} threads, which enables the provision of services to guests.

-Note that we represent each guest management state by a persistent fact; otherwise, if we use a linear fact, then in a rule which involves reading the state, such as \tlst{FWInitializesGVM}, the same fact must appear on both sides of the rule (if the rule needed to update the state instead, the fact on the right-hand side would contain the updated values).
-This results in non-termination when inductively proving some true statements, such as \tlst{SupNoKeyNonceReuseMA}, where \tamarin{} perpetually loops over the rule \tlst{FWInitializesGVM} in an unsuccessful effort to apply the induction hypothesis.
+Note that we represent each guest management state by a persistent fact; otherwise, if we use a linear fact, then in a rule which involves reading the state, such as \tlst{FwProvisionGvm}, the same fact must appear on both sides of the rule (if the rule needed to update the state instead, the fact on the right-hand side would contain the updated values).
+This results in non-termination when inductively proving some true statements, such as \tlst{SupNoKeyNonceReuseMA}, where \tamarin{} perpetually loops over the \tlst{FwProvisionGvm} rule in an unsuccessful effort to apply the induction hypothesis.

 However, using a persistent fact makes it harder to update guest management states (although a new version of the fact can be added to the global state, the old version can never be removed).
-Updates are required, for example, to increment a message counter when \snpfw{} services the \tlst{MSG_VMRK_REQ} request via the rule \tlst{FWInstallsMAsVMRK}.
+Updates are required, for example, to increment a message counter when \snpfw{} services the \tlst{MSG_VMRK_REQ} request via the \tlst{FwLaunchGvmAssocMa} rule.
 We can fortunately employ a trick used for this purpose by Cremers et al.~\cite{wpa2}: we generate a fresh value that serves as a pointer to the persistent fact, i.e.\ the memory represented by the fact, which can then be read via \tlst{Read(dots)} actions and released via \tlst{Free(dots)} actions.
 We can then simply allocate new memory by generating a new persistent fact and a fresh pointer to it.

 To ensure that memory is always read before it is released and that it cannot be released more than once, we use the respective two restrictions.

 \begin{tcbTamarin2} restriction FreedMemoryCannotBeRead: $\mkwd{\forall}$ ptr #i #j.
 Read(ptr)@i $\mkwd{\land}$ Free(ptr)@j $\mkwd{\Rightarrow}$ #i < #j